 - Meatloaf should be cooked to an internal temperature of 160°F (72°C) to be safe to eat.
-Unless you’re a total meatloaf pro, it can be hard to know when it’s full done.
+Unless you’re a total meatloaf pro, it can be hard to know when it’s thoroughly done.

 - Using a thermometer to check temp makes this so easy – you’ll never have to cut into under-cooked meatloaf!

 🥡 Storing & Reheating

 This incredible meatloaf refrigerates beautifully!
 Store in an airtight container or wrap well with aluminum foil and it’ll last for 3 to 4 days in your fridge.

 You can also freeze either a whole cooked meatloaf or leftover meatloaf!
 Wrap the cooled meatloaf well with plastic cling film, place in a freezer bag or airtight container, and freeze for up to 3 months for the best quality.
 Read more in my freezing meatloaf guide!

 When you’re ready to reheat the meatloaf, the oven is my favorite way to keep it moist while reheating!
 Preheat your oven to 250°F (121°C) and place the leftover meatloaf (you want to defrost any frozen meatloaf overnight in the fridge before reheating) into a baking dish.

 Add a few splashes of beef broth or water to the bottom of the dish, then cover with aluminum foil and reheat for 25 to 30 minutes, or until the center is at least 165°F (74°C) when checked with a thermometer.

 🥔 Sides For Meatloaf